vikrantdeveloper/Data_Structures_Algorithms/README.md

 ## Algorithms & Data Structures problems using C/C++
 > Data Structures problem are well covered in the coursesection in c & c++.
-This repository contains programs of various introductory data structures concepts and source codes implemented in C/C++ programming language tested on gcc (linux).
+This repository contains programs of various introductory data structures concepts and source codes implemented in C/C++ programming language.

 ## How to run a C program using make in terminal (Linux)?